J4NN0/j4nn0-b0t/README.md

        worker: python script.py

-5. You may select your python version and put it in "runtime.txt"
+5. Check your python version with

        python --version

+   And put it in "runtime.txt".
-   For example if the Python version is 3.6.6 just put inside the file:
+   For example, if the Python version is 3.6.6 just put inside the file:

        python-3.6.6